 A new program to help eligible families pay for their monthly internet bills is now live.
 Households interested in learning whether they qualify are encouraged to visit https://getemergencybroadband.org and then sign up for the program through their internet service provider.
 Eligible families can receive up to a $50/month discount on broadband service and associated equipment rentals and a one-time discount of up to $100 for a laptop, tablet, or desktop computer (with a co-payment of more than $10 but less than $50)

 Information about Stimulus Checks

-In January, the U.S. Department of Treasury began issuing the second round of direct stimulus payments after President Biden signed the American Rescue Plan into law.
+In March, the U.S. Department of Treasury began issuing the third round of direct stimulus payments after President Biden signed the American Rescue Plan into law.
 Most eligible taxpayers will receive their payment in the coming weeks.
 Click here to access the IRS’s online tool to track your stimulus payment.

 If you do not file a federal tax return, click here for more information on how to receive a stimulus check.

 Social Security beneficiaries who are not typically required to file tax returns will have payments automatically deposited into their bank accounts.

 The IRS has established a website to answer other questions about direct stimulus checks to taxpayers and to help taxpayers, businesses and others affected by the coronavirus.
 Click here for more information.

 What Can I Do to Help?

 The State of New Jersey welcomes offers from individuals and businesses that want to help the Garden State.
 Click here for a comprehensive list of ways to help.

 Anyone who has personal protective equipment (PPE) they wish to donate like N95 respirators, face shields, protective goggles, surgical masks, or other protective equipment, click here.